 Interest payable and other financing costs, e.g., premiums on loan redemptions, are usually deductible from profits in the same way as any other trading expense subject to transfer pricing considerations.
-For companies paying more than £2million of interest per year tax relief may be restricted.
+Restrictions may apply to companies or groups paying more than £2,000,000 in finance costs.